x-vin/covidcures/docs/src/allopathic.md

 Dr Mili Shah, President, [Ozone Forum of India][452], Trustee, Bisleri Charitable Trust, says “In this crisis time of fighting the pandemic and its surge again, we need to integrate wisdom of conventional medicine with natural healing modalities.
 We are happy to announce that ozone therapy works well on COVID 19 patients as both our trial reports showed and most importantly it is also very cost effective.
 Its antimicrobial elements help patients to recover fast and also control the recurrence.
 Ozone Forum of India has been researching in this therapy since last 18 years and we are only pleased to share our insights to support this pandemic and for the interest of the larger humanity. **Our objective is to reach out to more doctors and patients to be aware of Ozone Therapy and till now we have touched over 2400 doctors in the country who successfully believe and use this therapy.”**

 ### Further references:
-[Drs.Ozone][453]- **A comprehensive website about oral and parenteral Ozone therapy**
+   - [Drs.Ozone][453]- **A comprehensive website about oral and parenteral Ozone therapy**

-[Ozone therapies group and frontiers in Ozone][454]
+   - [Ozone therapies group and frontiers in Ozone][454]

-[Potential Role of Oxygen-Ozone Therapy in Treatment of COVID-19 Pneumonia][455]; **Alberto Hernandez et al.; American Journal of Case Reports; Aug 17, 2020**
+   - [Potential Role of Oxygen-Ozone Therapy in Treatment of COVID-19 Pneumonia][455]; **Alberto Hernandez et al.; American Journal of Case Reports; Aug 17, 2020**
-**CASE REPORT**: [The authors] report rapidly improved hypoxia with associated decreases in inflammatory markers and D-dimer immediately after 1-4 sessions of oxygen-ozone (O2-O3) therapy in 3 patients with COVID-19 pneumonia who presented with respiratory failure.
+   - **CASE REPORT**: [The authors] report rapidly improved hypoxia with associated decreases in inflammatory markers and D-dimer immediately after 1-4 sessions of oxygen-ozone (O2-O3) therapy in 3 patients with COVID-19 pneumonia who presented with respiratory failure.
 Invasive mechanical ventilation was not required in these 3 patients.
 All patients were discharged home on days 3-4 after O2-O3 therapy.

-[BioSpectrum- the business of Bio & Health Sciences: Ozone therapy making greater impact in controlling COVID-19; Mar 24, 2021-][456]
-Ozone Forum of India, a brainchild of Bisleri Charitable Trust by Bisleri International has announced a revolutionary cure towards COVID 19 and post COVID 19 care helping patients to recover faster. **A total of 500 patients (including across various comorbid conditions) out of which 77% have recovered within 5 days and the rest recovered by the 8th day as per clinical trials conducted in mid-2020.** Ozone therapy has a greater impact in controlling the infection as patient suffers from various situations such as circulatory disorders which may lead to clotting or thrombosis, headaches, lung infection, body pain & breathlessness situations. **Doctors recommended that ozone therapy should be taken upto 15 sessions after COVID-19.**
+   - [BioSpectrum- the business of Bio & Health Sciences: Ozone therapy making greater impact in controlling COVID-19; Mar 24, 2021][456] - Ozone Forum of India, a brainchild of Bisleri Charitable Trust by Bisleri International has announced a revolutionary cure towards COVID 19 and post COVID 19 care helping patients to recover faster. **A total of 500 patients (including across various comorbid conditions) out of which 77% have recovered within 5 days and the rest recovered by the 8th day as per clinical trials conducted in mid-2020.** Ozone therapy has a greater impact in controlling the infection as patient suffers from various situations such as circulatory disorders which may lead to clotting or thrombosis, headaches, lung infection, body pain & breathlessness situations. **Doctors recommended that ozone therapy should be taken upto 15 sessions after COVID-19.**

-[Ozone therapy for the treatment of COVID-19 pneumonia: A scoping review; Morteza Izadi; International Immunopharmacology; Mar, 2021-][457]
-Although inhaling ozone (O3) gas has been shown to be toxic to the lungs, recent evidence suggests that its administration via appropriate routes and at small doses can paradoxically induce an adaptive reaction capable of decreasing the endogenous oxidative stress.
+   - [Ozone therapy for the treatment of COVID-19 pneumonia: A scoping review; Morteza Izadi; International Immunopharmacology; Mar, 2021][457] - Although inhaling ozone (O3) gas has been shown to be toxic to the lungs, recent evidence suggests that its administration via appropriate routes and at small doses can paradoxically induce an adaptive reaction capable of decreasing the endogenous oxidative stress.
 Ozone therapy is recommended to counter the disruptive effects of severe COVID-19 on lung tissues, especially if administered in early stages of the disease, thereby preventing the progression to ARDS.
 [Therefore] **Ozone therapy might be an excellent option as a complementary treatment for Covid-19.**

-[Ozone therapy in COVID-19: A narrative review; Francesco Cattel et al.; Virus Research; Oct 25, 2020][458]
+   - [Ozone therapy in COVID-19: A narrative review; Francesco Cattel et al.; Virus Research; Oct 25, 2020][458]

-[Ozone therapy may be an option for COVID-19 patients; M. Sahin et al.; European Review for Medical and Pharmacological Sciences; 2021][459]
+   - [Ozone therapy may be an option for COVID-19 patients; M. Sahin et al.; European Review for Medical and Pharmacological Sciences; 2021][459]

-[A Plausible ""Penny"" Costing Effective Treatment for Corona Virus - Ozone Therapy; Robert Jay Rowen, MD, and Howard Robins, DPM; Journal of Infectious Diseases and Epidemiology; 2020-][460]
-Many viruses require reduced sulfhydryl groups for cell fusion and entry.
+   - [A Plausible ""Penny"" Costing Effective Treatment for Corona Virus - Ozone Therapy; Robert Jay Rowen, MD, and Howard Robins, DPM; Journal of Infectious Diseases and Epidemiology; 2020][460] - Many viruses require reduced sulfhydryl groups for cell fusion and entry.
 Corona viruses, including SARS-CoV-2 (the cause of the condition now named coronavirus disease 2019 or COVID-19), are rich in cysteine, which residues must be intact for viral activity.
 Sulfhydryl groups are vulnerable to oxidation.
 Ozone therapy, a very inexpensive and safe modality may safely exploit this critical vulnerability in many viruses, inclusive of SARS-CoV-2.

-[Vitalitymagazine.com: COVID-19 How Can I Cure Thee?
+   - [Vitalitymagazine.com: COVID-19 How Can I Cure Thee?
 Let Me Count the Ways; Dr. Thomas E. Levy, MD, JD; Dec 3, 2020][461]

-## CTYY

-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-[]:
-[]: